- Game Information

 Shoot the right ramp during normal play to advance towards Turtle Power Multiball.
 After three right ramp shots, the next right ramp shot will begin Turtle Power Multiball.
 (Donatello’s level 1 perk lights it instantly, too.)

 During Turtle Power Multiball, shoot the green shots for jackpots, starting at 100k +25k for each additional shot, maxing out at 250k.
-Collect 4 green shot “jackpots” to light Mondo Jackpot at the upper loop shot - repeated shots score Double, then Triple Mondo Jackpot.
-Mondo Jackpot also lights the Lair for Jackpoto Grande/Super Jackpot based on the value of all jackpots collected prior.
+Collect 4 jackpots to light Mondo Jackpot at the upper loop shot – repeated upper loop shots score Double, then Triple Mondo Jackpot.
+Mondo Jackpot also lights the Lair for Jackpoto Grande/Super Jackpot.
+See values in the Mondo Jackpots and Jackpoto Grande Values section.
 Green shots re-light and the Mondo Jackpot can be qualified with four more green shot jackpots after collecting Jackpoto Grande/Super Jackpot.

 Ninja Pizza Multiball: